Anikakumari12/Anikakumari12/README.md

 ## 🌍 About Me

-I’m **Anika**, a systems-first data engineer who enjoys working close to reality:
+I’m **Anika**, a data engineer focused on building reliable data systems and practical tooling.

+I work closest to the foundations of data engineering:
-- files before frameworks
+- raw files before dashboards
-- correctness before scale
+- correctness before optimization
-- design before optimization
+- clarity before cleverness

-I build software that is:

-- predictable
+I enjoy designing pipelines and tools that:
+- handle real-world, messy data
+- fail loudly and predictably
-- safe by default
+- are safe to use by default
-- easy to reason about
-- hard to misuse
+- scale in understanding before they scale in size

-I care less about trends and more about **engineering decisions that age well**.
+I care less about buzzwords and more about **engineering decisions that continue to make sense as data, users, and complexity grow**.
 ---

 ## 🧠 Engineering Philosophy